 If you’re a young woman who is interested in cosmetic injectables near Delray Beach, you may be wondering about the nature, efficacy, and safety of these treatments.
 Injectables refer to cosmetic procedures that inject formulas or serums into the skin.
-Injectable treatments are gradually becoming more commonplace, and they’re also being administered more frequently than in the past.
+These treatments are gradually becoming more commonplace, and they’re also being administered more frequently than in the past.
 Because of their safety and efficiency, injectables are becoming increasingly popular among young women.

 What injectables are available?